bcgov/nr-pies/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Versioning

+Releasing a version requires the following actions to be done in order:

+1. Run `npm version` with argument `patch`, `minor` or `major` depending on the desired outcome (e.g. `npm version minor`).
+2. Run `npm run version` with the semver version to be published (e.g.
+`npm run version 0.1.0`).
+This will create a new Docusaurus version, and run a script to align all the schema references appropriately.

+_Note: You may run `npm run postversion` directly in the event you need to manually align all the schema references._

 ---